Arkansas 87, Minnesota 73

-Arkansas 87, Minnesota 73: Alandise Harris scored 15 points as the Razorbacks pulled away in the second half to win the consolation game at the Maui Invitational.
+Arkansas 87, Minnesota 73: Alandise Harris scored 15 points as the Razorbacks pulled away in the second half to win a consolation game in the Maui Invitational.

-Bobby Portis added 12 points and Rashad Madden scored 11 off the bench for Arkansas (4-1), which limited the Gophers to 21.9 percent shooting in the second half.
-Fred Gulley III and Michael Qualls contributed 10 points apiece for the Razorbacks.
+Bobby Portis added 12 points and Rashad Madden scored 11 off the bench for Arkansas (4-1), which limited the Gophers to 31.3 percent shooting in the second half.
+Fred Gulley III and Michael Qualls contributed 10 points apiece for the Razorbacks, who will meet No. 10 Gonzaga in Wednesday’s fifth-place game.

 Austin Hollins scored 12 of his team-high 17 points in the second half and Malik Smith contributed 15 points off the bench for Minnesota (5-2).
-Andre Hollins scored 11 points and Deandre Mathieu finished with 11 points, five rebounds and six assists for the Gophers.
+Andre Hollins scored 11 points and Deandre Mathieu finished with 11 points, five rebounds and six assists for the Gophers, who play tournament host Chaminade for seventh place.

 Minnesota closed the first half on a 9-1 run to take a 40-35 lead into the break.
 The Gophers shot 15-for-23 from the field in the opening 20 minutes and 5-for-11 from 3-point range.

-Note: (Updated: CORRECTS Minnesota FG% in 2nd graph ADDS next opponents in 2nd and 3rd graphs)